-1. High school credit will be awarded for Program instruction provided by the College in accordance WAC 392-700-137.

-- 2. The District is responsible for reporting high school credits earned by Program students per OSPI regulations.
-College transcripts and other student records required by the District will be provided by the College based on below to facilitate this process. - a.
-College will provide a quarterly report for students working on their GEDs with regard to how credits should be reflected on their transcript based on guidance from District.
+- 1. High school credit will be awarded for Program instruction provided by the College in accordance WAC 392-700-137. - 2.
+The District is responsible for reporting high school credits earned by Program students per OSPI regulations.
+College transcripts and other student records requested by the District will be provided by the College as needed to facilitate this process. - a.
+College will provide a quarterly report for students working on their GEDs with regard to how credits should be reflected on their transcript.
 Credits that may be reflected on the student transcript are the following: science, math, social studies, and language arts.
-This report will be submitted to Debra Knickerbocker. - b.
-Students working at the college level will have courses reflected just as they are on the college transcript (if no SPS exact match for course exists, an SPS counselor will work with College to select appropriate SPS course). - 3.
-The District will ensure that the process for awarding high school credits under this Scope of Work agreement is implemented as part of the District's policy regarding award of credits per WAC 180-51-050(5) and (6).
+This report will be submitted to Joy Turner at igturner@seattleschools.org. - b.
+Students working at the college level will have courses reflected just as they are on the college transcript. - 3.
+The District will ensure that the process for awarding high school credits under this Scope of